EndPointCorp/end-point-blog/2010/09/27/postgres-configuration-best-practices.html.md

 ### Ownership and permissions

-All the conf files should be owned by the postgres user, and the configuration files should be world-readable if possible (indeed, it's a requirement for Debian based system that postgresql.conf be readable for psql to work!).
+All the conf files should be owned by the postgres user, and the configuration files should be world-readable if possible (indeed, it’s a requirement for Debian based system that postgresql.conf be readable for psql to work!).
 Be careful about SELinux as well: it can get ornery if you do things like use symlinks.

 ### Backups

-One final note - make sure you are backing up your changes as well.
-PITR and pg_dump won't save your postgresql.conf!
+One final note—​make sure you are backing up your changes as well.
+PITR and pg_dump won’t save your postgresql.conf!
 If you are checking things in to a remote version control system, then some of the pressure is off, but you should have some sort of policy for backing up all your conf files explicitly.
 Even if using a local git repo, tarring and copying up the whole thing is usually a very quick and cheap action.